Can a smart court help beat Serena Williams?

 The fifth-seeded Romanian has improved her serve by lowering her ball toss after her coach, Darren Cahill, introduced Playsight's SmartCourt video and analytics technology in practice in March.

-"It gave Simona instant feedback that lowering the ball toss gave her more power in the serve, more leg drive up through the ball as she wasn't pausing to wait for the toss to drop, and better control of the ball with an added spin rate," Cahill, a former coach of Andre Agassi and LLeyton Hewitt, said in an email.
+"It gave Simona instant feedback that lowering the ball toss gave her more power in the serve, more leg drive up through the ball as she wasn't pausing to wait for the toss to drop, and better control of the ball with an added spin rate," Cahill, a former coach of Andre Agassi and Lleyton Hewitt, said in an email.

 Israeli army

-Developed by Israeli military veterans who adapted technology used to train their country's fighter pilots, Playsight's SmartCourt technology records players via six fully automated high-definition on-court cameras and then crunches the numbers for instant analysis at an interactive touch-screen kiosk.
+Developed by Israeli military veterans who adapted technology used to train their country's fighter pilots, Playsight's SmartCourt technology records players via six fully automated high-definition on-court cameras and then crunches the numbers for instant analysis at an interactive touchscreen kiosk.

 Particularly handy on the junior circuits and tournaments where players call their own lines, the technology offers line calling, live streaming, instant multi-angle video replays and detailed statistics on every shot played.